nsilberman/microsoft_graph_mcp_server/doc/EMAIL_FUNCTIONS.md

 - `hasAttachments`: Has attachments flag
 - `body`: Email body content (contentType, content)
 - `attachments`: Array of attachments (only when text_only=false)
+  - `name`: Attachment filename
+  - `size`: Attachment size in bytes
+  - `contentType`: MIME type of the attachment
+  - `isInline`: Whether the attachment is inline (embedded in the email body)

 ### Example Usage
 ```python